 If the court determines that additional costs will be incurred to implement the communication between the parent and the child, then the court has the authority to allocate such expenses, if they arise solely from the electronic communication, between the parents.
 In allocating the expenses between the parents, the court must look at the financial circumstances of each of the parents.

 When Must the Parent Provide the Contact Information Needed to Facilitate the Communication?

 Upon entry of the order granting electronic communication in child custody or relocation case, the parties shall provide the necessary contact information to facilitate the communication.
 Following the child custody order, if a parent’s access information changes there are required to notify the other parent of any change with 7 days after the change in access information.

-Our Tallahassee child custody and divorce attorneys know that while electronic communication should be used to supplement a parent’s face-to-face contact with his or her minor child, that it is never a replacement for spending quality time with your child.
-Our Tallahassee family law attorneys will zealously advocate for your time-sharing rights and you right to have electronic communication with your children.
+Our Florida child custody and divorce attorneys know that while electronic communication should be used to supplement a parent’s face-to-face contact with his or her minor child, that it is never a replacement for spending quality time with your child.
+Our Florida family law attorneys will zealously advocate for your time-sharing rights and you right to have electronic communication with your children.
 Even if your original order fails to provide for electronic communication, we can have the court hear your request for electronic communication without filing a modification of child custody, which streamlines the process.
 Call our office today to schedule a free consultation.
-Our attorneys serve Tallahassee, Panama City, Fort Walton, Pensacola and Orlando.
+Our attorneys serve Florida, Panama City, Fort Walton, Pensacola and Orlando.